mccoys/calc/README.md

 calc
 ====

 A web-browser-based calculator for physicists.
-Includes common constants, works with units.

-Tested in:
+ - physical constants
+ - units
+ - works off-line

+####Instructions
+Simply open calc.html in the web browser of your choice.

+####Tested in
  - Firefox 20+ for mac.
  - Safari 5+